syedasamreen/syedasamreen/README.md

 - 👋 Hi, I’m @syedasamreen
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Getting information from data.............
-- 🌱 I’m currently learning python
+- 🌱 I’m currently on the path of data science..........
-- 💞️ I’m looking to collaborate on HEOR

 <!---
 syedasamreen/syedasamreen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.